 So your tennis partner bailed out on you?
 Again?
 I know that feeling, but I am here to tell you that this is not a reason to skip your training.
-All you need is to learn how to practice tennis alone.
+All you need is to learn how to practice tennis alone or maybe find a new tennis partner.

 Some of the best tennis stars in the world have mastered their skills and talents by playing tennis alone.
 If they did it, so can you!